nomad-coe/nomad-parser-cp2k/README.md

 The parser is designed to be usable also outside the NoMaD project as a separate python package.
 This standalone python-only mode is primarily for people who want to easily access the parser without the need to setup the whole "NOMAD Stack".
-It is also used when running unit tests.
+It is also used when running custom unit tests found in the folder "cp2k/test/unittests".
 Here is an example of the call syntax:

 ```python
     from cp2kparser import CP2KParser